-Saint André is “triple crème” soft cheese, being 75% milk fat.
+Saint André is a “triple crème” soft cheese, being 75% milk fat.

 It is made in wheels from cow’s milk, pasteurized or raw, with extra cream added during the cheese making.

-The wheels come in various sizes; small rounds of the cheese are about 4 inches (10 cm) wide, 3 inches (7 1/2 cm) tall.
+The wheels come in various sizes; small rounds of the cheese are about 10 cm wide by 7 ½ cm tall (4 inches x 3 inches).

 Saint André is actually a modern cheese.
 Production of it started in the 1960s at the St-André Creamery in Villefranche de Rouerque, France (founded 1928.)